Triple-Net Lease Agreement

 • Lower rent – The rent for the property will be significantly lower than if the lease was gross or modified gross.
 Even with the expenses included, tenants will often pay less per month due to the benefits provided to the landlord.

-• Tax opportunities – The additional costs incurred to the tenant can be deducted from their business’ operating expenses, making swings in utilities and other costs less impactful.
+• Tax opportunities – The additional costs incurred by the tenant can be deducted from their business’ operating expenses, making swings in utilities and other costs less impactful.